mozilla/dxr/docs/source/deployment.rst

 where you'll need to insert the appropriate ``<version>``.

-(The javascript plugin can be uninstalled with ``sudo /usr/share/elasticsearch/bin/plugin remove lang-javascript``.)
+(The JavaScript plugin can be uninstalled with ``sudo /usr/share/elasticsearch/bin/plugin remove lang-javascript``.)

 To get all of the DXR tests to pass, or if you're indexing rust code, you'll